-The Portfolio also excludes issuers which derive revenue above certain thresholds from involvement in industries or activities such as, but not limited to, tobacco, oil and gas, thermal coal and nuclear or conventional weapons.
-The baseline exclusions appliable to the Portfolio are set out in the table below.
-The exclusion criteria may be updated from time to time.
+The Portfolio also excludes companies involved in the manufacture of controversial weapons and companies which derive revenue above certain thresholds from industries or activities that do not promote environmental or social characteristics, as set out below.
+These exclusion criteria may be updated from time to time.